 The only thing that differentiates you is what attracts people to you in the first place: the brand, the packaging, the promise.

-After 25 years in the film industry, it was time for a change for Craig Jackman (aka Jacks).
+After 25 years in the film industry, it was time for a change for Craig Jackson (aka Jacks).
 He and his partner, Mel Bridge, are dedicated foodies with a passion for sustainability.
 Their vision was to create a quality food product that would make people feel good.

 The pair first tried to develop a fermented probiotic drink, but they encountered several set-backs – like struggling to keep the probiotics alive.
 “We gave up on the drink.
 We couldn’t make it work,” Jacks says.

 But you never know when a fresh angle might bring an idea to life.
 “Some mates came over with their kids.
 Mel stuck the drink we’d been making into some popsicle moulds in the freezer and pulled it out.
 It was kind of a eureka moment.”

 Jacks bought some popsicle-making equipment online that night, and the Dr Feelgood frozen pops adventure was underway.